Alexandre1202/usernamefront/README.md

 After this steps, please, enter the url http://localhost:8887/ and you have to accesss the Web Application.

-Before to enter the username field, please, access https://git
+Before to enter the username field, please, access https://github.com/Alexandre1202/username to get and start backend too.